 The hidden hazards in beauty products

 Additionally, few studies have looked at the dangerous cumulative and inflammatory effects of combining so many different skin products over a lifetime — or how those chemicals interact with all the other chemicals we’re exposed to.
 The average woman uses 5–12 different products on her skin — an untested chemical soup — each and every day.
-If one of my patients has a skin or hair concern, the first thing I tell her is to go home and throw out the products that contain synthetic chemicals (which usually mean all of them).
+If one of my patients has a skin or hair concern, the first thing I tell her is to go home and throw out the products that contain synthetic chemicals (which usually means all of them).

 Luckily, a growing awareness of this problem has led to a number of reasonable natural alternatives.
 The Body Shop, Burt’s Bees, Kiss My Face, and Avalon Natural Products have all agreed to be free of chemicals that are suspected of causing cancer, mutation or birth defects.
 The Environmental Working Group keeps a comprehensive database of skin care and beauty products that are free from harmful chemicals.
 It’s a great resource well worth bookmarking in your browser.

 When you look closely at the various factors that influence your skin, it’s not surprising to find that most over-the-counter skin care products fall short of what they promise.
 Caring for your skin means caring for yourself, from the inside out.

-Drink at least 8–10 eight-ounce glasses of filtered water a day.
+- Drink at least 8–10 eight-ounce glasses of filtered water a day.

 - Take a medical-grade nutritional supplement rich in calcium, magnesium and essential fatty acids.
 EFA’s exert an overall anti-inflammatory effect and help keep skin supple and moisturized at its deepest layer.

-Talk to your practitioner about DMAE supplements, both ingestible and topical.
+- Talk to your practitioner about DMAE supplements, both ingestible and topical.
 Some women do find DMAE causes redness and irritation.
 Other antioxidants may be ingested as supplements, but you need to do so under professional guidance.

-Consider taking a probiotic supplement daily to boost beneficial anti-inflammatory flora in the digestive tract.
+- Consider taking a probiotic supplement daily to boost beneficial anti-inflammatory flora in the digestive tract.

-Avoid or limit sugar, caffeine, artificial sweeteners, food additives, trans fats and simple carbohydrates, especially if you have acne or rosacea.
+- Avoid or limit sugar, caffeine, artificial sweeteners, food additives, trans fats and simple carbohydrates, especially if you have acne or rosacea.
 These are highly inflammatory to many people.

-Exercise daily to reduce stress, support your body’s natural detoxification, and reduce inflammation.
+- Exercise daily to reduce stress, support your body’s natural detoxification, and reduce inflammation.

-Throw out unnecessary products in your medicine cabinet and cupboards and any products that contain toxic additives or the mystery ingredient “fragrance”.
+- Throw out unnecessary products in your medicine cabinet and cupboards and any products that contain toxic additives or the mystery ingredient “fragrance”.
 If they won’t tell you what’s in it, chances are it’s not good for you.

 - Examine your hidden emotions or emotional tendencies.
 If you think you may be harboring some unexpressed emotions, find a safe place to free them.
 Negativity has a way of manifesting in the skin.
 Emotional Freedom Techniques (EFT) is a wonderful method of releasing pent-up feelings of anger, anxiety, and fear.

 Skin care regime:

-Cleanse your skin morning and night with a gentle, soap-free cleanser.
+- Cleanse your skin morning and night with a gentle, soap-free cleanser.
 Do not scrub!
 Scrubbing actually breaks capillaries and damages cell tissue, which encourages invasive bacteria.
 Use a wad of cotton or your fingertips.
 Rinse thoroughly with clean, tepid water and dry gently.

-Moisturize and protect with an all-natural moisturizer/sunscreen.
+- Moisturize and protect with an all-natural moisturizer/sunscreen.
 Use sunscreen with an SPF of 30 when out in the sun for more than 15 minutes.
 Find a product that contains valuable topical antioxidants like co-Q10, ALA and vitamin C ester.
 Dr. Hauschka and USANA offer reliable, professional nontoxic skin care lines.
 Dr. Perricone and Obagi are other proprietary programs with excellent results, though the products are not all-natural.

-Discuss the usefulness of a regular facial peel with a responsible aesthetician.
+- Discuss the usefulness of a regular facial peel with a responsible aesthetician.
 Glycolic or hydroxy (alpha or beta) peels can help the texture and appearance of surface skin while stimulating new cell growth underneath.

 If you have made all the positive diet and lifestyle changes to support your glowing health (and skin) but still feel your outside doesn’t reflect your inside, there are other steps you can take.

-Investigate dermabrasion to resolve deep scarring and imperfections.
+- Investigate dermabrasion to resolve deep scarring and imperfections.
 Talk to a professional aesthetician about pulsed laser technology (IPL) or other laser therapies for unwanted hair, sun damage, spider veins, rosacea and other discoloration.

 - If your acne is not improving, go ahead and use antibiotics.
 Just be sure to support your body through proper supplements and diet, and discontinue the antibiotics as soon as possible.
 Talk to your medical professional about what will work best for you.

-Look into a “natural facelift” through acupuncture.
+- Look into a “natural facelift” through acupuncture.
 Acupuncture works by increasing blood flow and muscle tone, as well as by soothing inflammation.
 This is an amazing technique that works!

-And when you look in the mirror, see beyond the minor imperfections and laugh lines to the glowing spirit that lies within.
+When you look in the mirror, see beyond the minor imperfections and laugh lines to the glowing spirit that lies within.
 Honor yourself and the skin you were born in by taking the best care of yourself that you can.
 You and your skin deserve it!